dojo/site/content/blog/en/building-dojo-app.md

 const router = injector.get<Router>('router');
 ```

+Remember, when we initialize the application, we used the `registerRouterInjector` to inject the `router` into the Dojo registry.
 The `injector` middleware is a great utility you can use to access the Dojo Registry to get access to the `Router` or `State` depending on what is available to you.
 Now that we have the `router` in our application, we can use it to programmitically route to other pages.

 Now we can take a look at the customization options for our Drink.